murdochroy2/e_comm_inv_man/README.md

    ```bash
    npm start
    ```
-8. **Navigate to the React App**: Open your web browser and go to `http://localhost:3000` to view the application.
+8. **Navigate to the React App**: Open your web browser and go to `http://localhost:3000` to access the application.
    ```plaintext
    http://localhost:3000
    ```